PeiMu/reproducility-transql_plus/README.md

 | DeepSpeed | ~240 | 4.5 | ~53× faster than paper claims |
 | llama.cpp | ~220 | 5.4 | ~41× faster than paper claims |

-The paper claims TranSQL+ is competitive with native inference frameworks.
+The paper reports that TranSQL+ is competitive with native inference frameworks.
 Our reproduction finds the opposite: TranSQL+ (DuckDB) is ~33× slower than llama.cpp and ~33× slower than DeepSpeed on the same hardware constraints (4 threads, 16 GB RAM).
-The paper's baseline numbers for DeepSpeed and llama.cpp appear anomalously slow — possibly due to misconfiguration or a different measurement methodology.
-See `reproduction_note.md` for detailed analysis.

 ## Setup